Second stimulus check left out of GOP’s new, slimmed-down COVID relief proposal

 The measure will also include $10 billion for the embattled Postal Service, said one top GOP aide.
 The agency has become the focus of a campaign-season battle over whether it will have enough resources to handle an expected flood of mail-in ballots for this November’s presidential and congressional elections.

-The fight between President Donald Trump and congressional Democrats over weathering the pandemic has become a critical battle that’s highlighted Trump’s troubled handling of an outbreak that has killed over 170,000 Americans, cost tens of millions of jobs and shuttered businesses in virtually every community.
+The fight between President Donald Trump and congressional Democrats over weathering the pandemic has become a critical battle that they claim highlights Trump’s troubled handling of the coronavirus outbreak.

 It’s also focused recently on newly imposed cuts in Postal Service operations that critics say are aimed at curtailing the agency’s ability to deliver mail-in votes in time for them to be counted this November.
 That has coincided with Trump’s repeated insistence, without foundation, that expected record levels of mail-in votes by people eager to avoid polling places will lead to widespread fraud in the elections.